Skip to main content

-Students will learn the fundamentals of spoken communication in this two semester course.
+Students will learn the fundamentals of spoken communication and debate in this two semester course.
 The focus will be threefold: study, theory and application.

 The “Study” component will focus on the greatest speeches and debates in history, from the “Apology” of Socrates to “I Have a Dream” and beyond.
 These famous speeches and debates will be analyzed from the perspective of argumentation, structure and rhetorical devices, forming the theoretical basis for in-class application.